kirkdrichardson/physics-art/CONTRIBUTING.md

 ## How to Help

 Check out open issues for details.
-Find one you like & submit a PR that resolved it.
+Find one you like & submit a PR that resolves it.

 More questions?
 --> ask Kirk!